rails/jsbundling-rails/README.md

 3. Run `./bin/rails javascript:install:[esbuild|rollup|webpack]`

 Or, in Rails 7+, you can preconfigure your new application to use a specific bundler with `rails new myapp -j [esbuild|rollup|webpack]`.

+## FAQ

+### What about source maps?

+We're working on a path to bring source-map compatibility to the webpack path, as it's possible to configure that bundler such that the source and the map can be linked together as digested files using Sprockets without double-digesting.
+This isn't currently possible with esbuild.
+The recommendation is either to let esbuild produce ES6 outputs (such that you don't even need source maps!) or use webpack if you can't output ES6.

 ## License